List of Stockton landmarks: Hospitals

 Stockton State Hospital or the Stockton Developmental Center (1853).
 510 East Magnolia Street.
 Constructed as the Insane Asylum of California at Stockton in 1853, the complex was situated on 100 acre of land donated by Captain Weber.
 The legislature at the time felt that existing hospitals were incapable of caring for the large numbers of people who suffered from mental and emotional conditions as a result of the Gold Rush, and authorized the creation of the first public mental health hospital in California.
 The hospital is one of the oldest in the west, and was notable for its progressive forms of treatment.
-The hospital is #1016 on the Office of Historic Preservation's California Historical Landmark list, and today is home to California State University Stanislaus - Stockton Center.
+The hospital is #1016 on the Office of Historic Preservation's California Historical Landmark list, and today the site is home to California State University Stanislaus - Stockton Center.